troyxuanyichen/API-Requirement/ServerRequirements.md

 	{
 		"statusMsg": "..."
 	}
 **Tips:** send an email with a random generated temporary password to the email address provided.
+If statusMsg = 1, the user is a guardian; if statusMsg = 0, the user is a trainee.

 users/logout(DELETE)
 -------